RootKit-Org/AI-Aimbot/README.md

 `main_onnx_cpu.py` is for those of you who don't have a nvidia CPU.
 It will be optimized for CPU based compute.
 You need to `pip install onnxruntime`.

+`main_onnx_nvidia.py` will give you up to a 100% performance boost.
+You will need to pip install `onnxruntime-gpu`.

-`main_onnx_gpu.py` will give you up to a 100% performance boost.
-You will need to pip install `onnxruntime` specific for your GPU and toolkit version.
-An AMD GPU compatible version of `onnxruntime` is available for linux users only right now.
+`main_onnx_amd.py` will give you up to a 100% performance boost.
+You will need to pip install `onnxruntime-directml`.

 `main_tensorrt_gpu.py` is the BEST.
 It gives over a 200% performance boost.
 #### **TensorRT Setup help**